 - Enhances liver function, inhibiting the synthesis of certain proteins needed for tumor formation

-– Has been linked to lower rates of breast, prostate, lung and colon cancer (Research looked at the frequent use of turmeric in one‘s diet.)
+- Linked to lower rates of breast, prostate, lung and colon cancer (Research looked at frequent dietary use of turmeric.)

 - Slows the spread of breast cancer cells to the lungs, when breast cancer is already present